leif-behrens/wiki-portfolio/home_lab/initial_setup.md

 https://10.10.0.145

 After the Login process I realized, that I use the live version and my config will be erased after reboot.
 After a little research on the [documentation](https://docs.opnsense.org/manual/install.html#installation-instructions) of opnsense I found that I have to login via ssh with the user **installer** and password **opnsense** to start the installation process.
 Then I followed the installation wizard and left everything at default.
 After installation I left the root password as is for now and change it later.

-To avoid configuration again from scratch I downloaded the configuration in the opnsense webinterface (System->Configuration->Backups->Download->Download configuration)
+Before the installation and to avoid configuration again from scratch I downloaded the configuration in the opnsense webinterface (System->Configuration->Backups->Download->Download configuration) because I wasn't sure if the installation from the live version to disk would erase the config.